wp-plugins/multisite-language-switcher/readme.txt

 Tested up to:  3.1.3
 Stable tag: 0.1

-A simple but powerful plugin that will help to you to manage the relations of the posts and pages of your multisite-multilingual-installation
+A simple but powerful plugin that will help you to manage the relations of posts and pages in your multisite-multilingual-installation

 == Description ==

-A simple but powerful plugin that will help to you to manage the relations of the posts and pages of your multisite-multilingual-installation
+A simple but powerful plugin that will help you to manage the relations of posts and pages in your multisite-multilingual-installation

 The plugin is using the flag-icons from [FamFamFam](http://famfamfam.com).
 Thanks to Mark James for his great work.